1991 Kokkadichcholai massacre: 1991 massacre

-On the 12 June 1991 following a Liberation Tigers of Tamil Eelam (LTTE) landmine attack on the Sri Lankan Army, a number of Tamil civilians in the Kokkadichcholai region were massacred by the Sri Lankan Army.
-The Human Rights agency University Teachers for Human Rights (UTHR) estimates that over 123 civilians were killed, although the Sinhalese dominated police force (who are known to minimise evidence), certified the death of only 32 individuals.
+On 12 June 1991, following a Liberation Tigers of Tamil Eelam (LTTE) landmine attack on the Sri Lankan Army, a number of Tamil civilians in the Kokkadichcholai region were massacred by the Sri Lankan Army.
+The human rights agency University Teachers for Human Rights (UTHR) estimates that over 123 civilians were killed, although the Sinhalese-dominated police force (who are known to minimise evidence), certified the death of only 32 individuals.
 Locals also reported that six Tamil women were raped, including two sisters.
 The elder one was found by her father trying to conceal her breasts with her plaited hair, whilst the younger sister was found in a shop in a state of shock.
 The police also denied there was rape, although this has been contradicted privately by medical officials afraid to speak out in public.

 The incident

 Kokkadicholai is in reality a collection of number of hamlets close to the lagoon west of Batticaloa city.
 The dominant ethnic group was the minority Sri Lankan Tamils belonging to the Mukkuvar caste who were mostly farmers.
 There was an army camp within the main hamlet that used to be supplied with food via a ferry that was transported by a tractor to the camp.
 On June 12, 1991, about 12:45 PM an improvised explosive device was detonated under a supply tractor that killed two Sri Lankan Army soldiers.
 Following the explosion, more soldiers started moving from Kokkadichcholai to the scene of the explosion.
 At this army camp, there was also a group of 10 militants who belonged formerly to the paramilitary group Peoples Liberation Organisation of Tamil Eelam (PLOTE).
 Some of this group too went with the soldiers towards the scene but they were disarmed by the soldiers.
 These disarmed paramilitary cadres went back to the village and warned the civilians an attack on them was imminent.